 If a parent is overweight and has poor diet and exercise habits, the child is likely to adopt the same habits.

-Watching television, gaming, texting, and playing on the computer are activities that require very little energy.
-They can take up a lot of time and replace physical activity.
-And, when children watch television, they often crave the unhealthy high-calorie snacks they see on commercials.
+Screen time, such as watching television, gaming, texting, and playing on the computer are activities that require very little energy.
+They take up a lot of time and replace physical activity.
+And, when children watch TV, they often crave the unhealthy high-calorie snacks they see on commercials.

 Having a safe community that supports outdoor activities at parks, or indoor activities at community centers, is important for encouraging physical activity.
 If a parent feels it is not safe to allow their child to play outside, the child is more likely to do sedentary activities inside.

-Obesity and eating disorders often occur at the same time in teenage girls and young, adult women who may be unhappy with their body image.
+Obesity and eating disorders often occur at the same time in teens and young adults who may be unhappy with their body image.

 Genetics is not the only cause of obesity.
 To become obese, children must also eat more calories than they need for growth and energy.